Oak Server or Low Dresser with Three Geometrically Moulded Drawer Fronts c.1680-1720

-The plain, rectangular section rear legs have historic re-tipping.
+The plain, rectangular-section rear legs have historic re-tipping.

 English, circa 1680-1720.